Carbon-Twelve-C12/supernova/btclib/src/docs/integration_guide.md

 # Integration Guide: Quantum Signatures and Confidential Transactions

-This guide demonstrates how to integrate quantum-resistant cryptography and zero-knowledge proofs into your blockchain applications using the SuperNova library.
+This guide demonstrates how to integrate quantum-resistant cryptography and zero-knowledge proofs into your blockchain applications using the supernova library.

 ## Setting Up Your Environment